Allen Rascoe

 One type of registration close to ideal is called Falsetto Dominated Registration.

 This is not a perfectly balanced registration.
-However, it is still desirable to find oneself as a singer.
+However, it is still a very desirable state in which to find oneself as a singer.

-In this type of registration, the stretcher muscle (crico-thyroid) responsible for producing the texture of sound called “falsetto” is active.
-The “falsetto” is the default controller of vocal muscular balance.
-The “chest” is still active, doing its right job, but allowing the “falsetto” to take the lead.
+In this type of registration, the stretcher muscle (crico-thyroid) that is responsible for producing the texture of sound called "falsetto" is very active.
+The "falsetto" is the default controller of vocal muscular balance.
+The "chest" is still very active too, doing its right job, but allowing the "falsetto" to take the lead.

-The qualities that emerge are lightness, an easier movement with flexibility and agility, and a range that is extensive as there is good stretching going on.
-We feel like we are vocally freer, and do not have to work so hard; getting sounder with less effort.
+The qualities that emerge are those of lightness, an easier movement with flexibility and agility, and a range that is pretty extensive as there is good stretching going on.
+We feel like we are vocally more free, and do not have to work so hard; getting more sound with less effort.

 About the author